 Changing The Workplace Environment And Becoming An Ally

-As professionals from ethics, compliance, governance and HR, it is crucial to continue to push for cultural and political change.
-We still have a lot to do to abolish ignorance, harassment and discrimination against LGBTQI+ community.
+As professionals from ethics, compliance, governance, and HR, it is crucial to continue to push for cultural and political change.
+We still have a lot to do to abolish ignorance, harassment, and discrimination against the LGBTQI+ community.

 Below is an interview we did with Laura McNamara, a member of WEC, who shares how we can support and help to create equality.

 Ethics is based on general standards of right and wrong that prescribe what one should do, typically in terms of rights, obligations, benefits to society, or specific virtues.
 For me, I keep it simple and describe ethics as doing the right thing.
 I act ethically by living by a personal credo based on integrity, honesty, accountability, fairness, and respect.